Of course you don’t. Nor should you.

 How did you start as a trader?
 Be honest.
 What is similar?
 What is different?

 Now imagine going through flight school that starts at the beginning.
 You are given the controls in an order that is organic and allows you to gain confidence one step at a time.
 The processes are repeated over and over, each adding a new skill.

 Now, imagine your first solo flight after this training.
 What is the difference?

 How confident are you in your own trading strategies?
 Evaluate your own confidence right now in your trading strategy and execution.
 How confident are you on a scale of 1-10?
 If you are less than 8 then it is time to make a change.

 You have a choice – strategy conflict or strategy confidence.
 You can continue to build a house of cards or create a foundation for long term progress.
 Want to see what that choice looks like, sounds like and feels like?

 Move to strategy confidence.
 If you are like most independent traders, you have doubts about your strategy and as a result have difficulty executing it consistently.
-Click here right now to engage in a complementary video.
-This video gives you more details on how you can create strategy confidence and if appropriate, how we can support you as you execute a strategy smoothly and easily day after day.
+Go here to read the Strategy Insights series by Rogerio Amado.

 A veteran broker and floor trader, Rich went from the "worst trainee trader ever", to building one of the most consistently profitable options trading firms on the Pacific Exchange by training his traders using neuroscience.
 Rich also holds a Masters Degree in Clinical Psychology, a B.A. in Philosophy, and is a graduate of the Gestalt Institute in San Francisco along with Master’s training in Neuro Linguistic Programming (NLP).